 Crimes on campus are reported to the Pennsylvania State Police as required by Uniform Crime Reporting Act.
-The Scranton Police Department has jurisdiction over, and reports all incidents of criminal activity by University of Scranton students at off-campus locations.
+The Scranton Police Department has jurisdiction over and reports all incidents of criminal activity by University of Scranton students at off-campus locations.

-Safety pamphlets are available to all students during the year, and posters are maintained on bulletin boards throughout the campus.
-In addition, the University's weekly publication, The Royal News and the student newspaper, The Aquinas, are used to provide safety and security information to the University community.
+Safety pamphlets are available to all students during the year and posters are maintained on bulletin boards throughout the campus.
+In addition, University Police uses social media accounts and the University's weekly publication, The Royal News, to provide safety and security information to the University community.